RBDurgin/robert-durgin-cms/src/pages/index.md

 title: Robert Durgin
 image: /img/iStock-478536966_M.jpg
 heading: Hi, I'm Bob!
 I do computers!
-subheading: subheading
+subheading:
-mainpitch:
+# mainpitch:
-  title: title
+#   title: title
-  description: description
+#   description: description
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,